atoma-network/atoma-docs/website/sampling-consensus.md

 - This is especially relevant to enforce verifiable compute.

 3. Whenever two or more nodes are selected to execute a request, the selected nodes disagree if at least one of the nodes has been dishonest.
-- In particular, an honest node will never agree on the state of a request output with the dishonest one.
+- In particular, an honest node will never agree on the state of a request output with a dishonest one.
+Finally, independent nodes can only come to consensus if all of them have performed the requested computation honestly.

+4. Each request specifies a given timeout period, in which case if a node times out, it gets some collateral percentage slashed.

+5. Atoma's Sampling Consensus has almost native finality times.
+Indeed, the fastest execution node in a sampled quorum can immediately share the output with the user (either via a web browser RTC connection, decentralized data storage, or even if a blockchain if the output is both public and small, etc).
+The final verifiability attestation (which ensures the computation was not tampered in any form) is provided at the time the slowest node commits to the output.
+From 1. it follows that nodes executing a request have similar hardware specifications, which in theory means that the difference between the fastest and slowest processing nodes should be mostly from bandwidth speed variability.
+This means that contrary to OpML, Atoma Sampling Consensus has no challenge period.

 ## Probabilistic Considerations for Atoma's Sampling Consensus